-Likewise, the challenges facing teachers when it comes to teaching computing are similar: How can we engage students effectively?
+Likewise, the challenges facing teachers when it comes to teaching computing are similar: How can we engage pupils effectively?
 How can we develop the skills they need for their futures?
-How can we make an abstract subject tangible and relevant for students?
+How can we make an abstract subject tangible and relevant for pupils?

-What can you do to bring computing lessons to life and achieve success?
+So, what can teachers do to bring computing lessons to life and achieve success?

 Don’t focus on ticking boxes

-This severely limits the possibility for creative mastery in the classroom; something that educators know is essential to students’ attainment.
+This severely limits the possibility for creative mastery in the classroom; something that educators know is essential to pupils’ attainment.

-Therefore, we should think outside the box to ensure that students are learning in a way that enables them to develop the deep understanding of the subject needed to feel confident when it comes to sitting their exams.
+Therefore, we should think outside the box when it comes to computing to ensure that pupils are learning in a way that enables them to develop the deep understanding of the subject needed to feel confident when it comes to sitting their exams.

 Make it creative

-At present, a large gap exists between the skills taught in some computing classes and those needed in today’s industries.
-There is sometimes a danger of limiting students’ imagination and creativity, greatly harming the prospects of a generation.
+At present, a large gap exists between the skills taught by computing education and those needed in today’s industries.
+There is sometimes a danger of limiting pupils’ imagination and creativity, greatly harming the prospects of a generation.

 Hands-on learning is necessary for bring learning to life in classrooms, and teaching computing in a practical way will bring the element of creativity back into the classroom.

-Hands-on tasks not only engage students more effectively, but also give them the opportunity to see the practical applications of ideas, making an abstract concept tangible.
-There are a wide range of practical resources available that schools can use to truly deliver exciting learning opportunities for students and place learning back in their hands.
-For example, using LEGO Education’s WeDo 2.0 or MINDSTORMS EV3 gives students the opportunity to take a task and make it their own, considering elements of design technology, scientific reasoning, and mathematical calculations to create their own solutions to a problem, all the while using programming to bring their creations to life.
+Hands-on tasks not only engage pupils more effectively, but also give them the opportunity to see the practical applications of ideas, making an abstract concept tangible.
+There are a wide range of practical resources available that schools can use to truly deliver exciting learning opportunities for pupils and place learning back in their hands.
+For example, using LEGO Education’s WeDo 2.0 or MINDSTORMS EV3 gives pupils the opportunity to take a task and make it their own, considering elements of design technology, scientific reasoning and mathematical calculations to create their own solutions to a problem, all the while using programming to bring their creations to life.
 The familiar LEGO® bricks not only make it fun, but they also bring learning to life through code.

 Need tips for teaching coding?
 Check out our cheat sheet with top tips for teaching coding here.